valdep/TakeHomeTest/README.md

 Moreover I used a real-time OS (QP Framework in this case) in my application in order to schedule the different tasks, for exemple drive the radio chip or react to external interrupt.

 Finally, I conceived the architecture of my application with UML (the architecture mainly consist of several finite state machines), I also documented the code with dOxygen and used Git for the version management.

+# How to run the TakeHomeTest files ?

+You can run the TakeHomeTest files within a terminal, please make sure Python 3 is installed on your computer.
+Type the lines below in your terminal :

+`python3 TakeHomeTest.py`

+`python3 UnitTest_TakeHomeTest.py`